Delta Tau Delta: Chapter houses

 The Delta Tau Delta Founders House was listed on the National Register of Historic Places in 1979.

 Chapters

 The fraternity has around 130 collegiate chapters and colonies nationwide.
-The fraternity has chartered nine regional alumni chapters, including the Three Rivers Alumni Chapter of Western Pennsylvania chapter; Columbus, Ohio Area chapter; the Delts Northwest Chapter; the Hammond, Louisiana chapter; the New England Delts; the National Capital chapter; the Phoenix, Arizona chapter; the Portland, Oregon chapter, and the Seattle, Washington chapter.
+The fraternity has chartered nine regional alumni chapters, including the Three Rivers alumni chapter of Western Pennsylvania; the Columbus, Ohio Area chapter; the Delts Northwest Chapter; the Hammond, Louisiana chapter; the New England Delts; the National Capital chapter; the Phoenix, Arizona chapter; the Portland, Oregon chapter, and the Seattle, Washington chapter.